flonadb/flonadb/README.md

-    The `databases` property takes a comma-separated list of the unique names of the database instances, then we define connection properties for each database instance, the properties for each instance must be prefixed with the name that was defined in the value of the `databases` property as seen in the example above, please refer to the [File Proxy Database Configuration](#file-proxy-database-configuration) section for the complete list and documentation of each property.
+    The `databases` property takes a comma-separated list of the unique names of the database instances, then we define connection properties for each database instance, the properties for each instance must be prefixed with the name that was defined in the value of the `databases` property as seen in the example above, please refer to the [File Proxy Configuration](#file-proxy-configuration) section for the complete list and documentation of each property.
 - [Configure the client application](#client-setup) by setting the value of the `db.provider` property to `file` in the [Driver Configuration](#driver-configuration).
 Alternatively, you can comment out this property since